What is OBD II?

 required minimal additional hardware, resulting in only slight

 additional costs.
-This is because most OBD II requirements are
+This is because most OBD II requirements can

-usually met by new software in the vehicle's on-board
+met by only adding new software in the vehicle's

 computer.
 In 1996, the federal government estimated that the OBD II